reactive-firewall/multicast/.github/AI_USAGE_POLICY.md

   * Only human controlled identities may merge branches, or commit to the default branch directly.

 > [!NOTE]
-> Historicly @dependabot (a simple bot, not a LLM-based AI) had been allowed to merge to the
+> Historically @dependabot (a simple bot, not a LLM-based AI) had been allowed to merge to the
 > default branch; this policy considers such actions in the past to now be violations of § 4.3.A
 > because the code-signing identity was not controlled by a human.
 Fortunately these changes had
 > been limited to improving supply-chain security and required approval from the project admin.